lekt9/magictables/README.md

 ## Acknowledgments

 - Thanks to all the contributors who have helped shape MagicTables. (me)
-- Special thanks to the open-source community for providing the tools and libraries that make MagicTables possible. (also me, unless yall give me a helping hand)
+- Special thanks to the open-source community for providing the tools and libraries that make MagicTables possible. (still just me hehe)

 Happy data wrangling with MagicTables!